-County of Orange MA-042-21010747 Health Care Agency Page 22 of 42 Folder No. C029259
+County of Orange MA-042-21010747 Health Care Agency Page 22 of 42 Folder No. C029259 to exceed the difference between the year-to-date provisional amount payments to CONTRACTOR and the year-to-date actual cost incurred by CONTRACTOR.

-- 3. If, at any time, CONTRACTOR's Expenditure Reports indicate that the provisional amount payments are less than the actual cost of capital improvements, ADMINISTRATOR may authorize an increase in the provisional amount payment to CONTRACTOR by an amount not to exceed the difference between the year-to-date provisional amount payments to CONTRACTOR and the year-to-date actual cost incurred by CONTRACTOR. - D. CONTRACTOR's invoicing shall be on a form approved or supplied by ADMINISTRATOR and provide such information as is required by ADMINISTRATOR.
-Invoices are due the tenth (10th) day of after each quarter for the costs CONTRACTOR incurred for HHAP eligible costs at the CONTRACTOR's Site.
+- D. CONTRACTOR's invoicing shall be on a form approved or supplied by ADMINISTRATOR and provide such information as is required by ADMINISTRATOR.
+Invoices are due the tenth (10th) day of each month for the costs CONTRACTOR incurred for HHAP eligible costs at the CONTRACTOR's Site.
 Invoices received after the due date may not be paid within the same month.
 Payments to CONTRACTOR should be released by COUNTY no later than thirty (30) calendar days after receipt of the correctly completed invoice. - E. All invoices to COUNTY shall be supported, at CONTRACTOR's facility, by source documentation including, but not limited to, ledgers, journals, time sheets, invoices, bank statements, canceled checks, receipts, receiving records, and records of services provided. - F. ADMINISTRATOR may withhold or delay any payment pursuant to Paragraph 3 of the Contract main provisions if CONTRACTOR fails to comply with any provision of this Contract. - G. COUNTY shall not reimburse CONTRACTOR for any capital improvement costs incurred by CONTRACTOR beyond June 30, 2021, except as otherwise agreed upon by both Parties in writing. - H. The COUNTY shall monitor the performance of CONTRACTOR against the goals, outcomes, milestones and performance standards required within this Contract for Capital Improvement Project Services.
 Substandard performance, as determined by COUNTY, will constitute non-compliance with this Contract for which COUNTY may immediately terminate the Contract.
-If action to correct such substandard performance is not taken by the CONTRACTOR within the time period specified by COUNTY, payment(s) will be denied in accordance with the provisions contained in the Contract.
+If action to correct such substandard performance is not taken by CONTRACTOR within the time period specified by COUNTY, payment(s) will be denied in accordance with the provisions contained in the Contract.
 CONTRACTOR shall cooperate fully during such monitoring.
 COUNTY shall report the findings of each monitoring to CONTRACTOR. - I. CONTRACTOR and ADMINISTRATOR may mutually agree, in writing, to modify the Payments Paragraph of this Attachment A.